revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 - Bucketing is used to work with large datasets that may need to be Segregated into clusters for efficient management and to be able to perform join queries with the other large datasets.

-- Hive Bucketing (Clustering) is a method to split the data into more manageable files using number of buckets to create.
-The value of the bucketing column will be hashed by a user-defined number into buckets.
+- Hive Bucketing (Clustering) is a method to split the data into more manageable files using number of buckets to create.The value of the bucketing column will be hashed by a user-defined number into buckets.

 </details>
 </blockquote>

 ---

-54. How bucketing is different from Partition and why we use it
+54.How bucketing is different from Partition and why we use it

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)